spryker-sdk/azure-php-client/README.md

 ## Installation

-This is a development only "require-dev" library:
+Require the library in your project:

 ```
-composer require --dev spryker-sdk/azure-php-client
+composer require spryker-sdk/azure-php-client
 ```